-Join us on February 16th for Gaetano Donizetti’s timeless comic opera DON PASQUALE at the Pompano Beach Cultural Center.
+Opera Fusion, in collaboration with Gulfshore Opera, presented Gaetano Donizetti’s timeless comic opera DON PASQUALE at the Pompano Beach Cultural Center on February 16th.

 Fully staged with a chamber orchestra under the musical direction of Greg Ritchey and stage director/production designer Ardean Landhuis, the stellar cast featured Tony Dillon as Don Pasquale, Laura Leon as Norina, Paul La Rose at Dr. Malatesta, and Zachery Morris and Ernesto.
 Here’s a gallery of the production.
 Photos courtesy of Chris Barbu.

 Below are excepts of Robert Croan’s review of DON PASQUALE in the Palm Beach ArtsPaper

 Critical praise from Palm Beach ArtsPaper’s Robert Croan for Don Pasquale, a co-production of Opera Fusion and Gulfshore Opera, at Pompano Beach Cultural Center Feb.
 16

 “Making optimum use of limited resources, the buoyant performance made a delightful evening and an excellent vehicle to introduce new audiences to opera – part of Opera Fusion’s stated mission.
 The production was in the original Italian, but excellent projected translations made every moment clear and understandable.”